 - Cook potatoes: Bring a pot of salted water to a boil.
 Boil potatoes until soft - about 20 minutes.
 Drain.

-- Smash Potatoes: Gently smash each potato, using a fork or other utensil.
+- Smash Potatoes: Gently smash each potato, using a fork or potato masher.
 Try to keep them in one piece.
 Let sit for about 10 minutes, to dry out the surface.

 - In a separate bowl, mix melted butter, olive oil, salt and garlic powder.

-- Drizzle potatoes with butter mix, and make sure to cover all parts of the potatoes completely.
+- On a sheet pan, drizzle potatoes with butter mix, and make sure to cover all parts of the potatoes completely.
 NOTE: Do not over-coat the potatoes, as you don't want them to sit in a bath of butter.
 This will make them struggle to crisp properly.

 - Let the potatoes sit for about 10 minutes so the butter is soaked up before baking.